 It depends.
 Our Philadelphia slip and fall lawyer explains that although Pennsylvania law does not require property owners to remove ice or snow that build upon their premises as a result of snowing and cold weather, an unnatural accumulation of ice or snow on the property – which increases the risk of slip and fall accidents – is expected to be addressed by a reasonably prudent property owner.

 Proving that a property owner knew about a dangerous condition that caused your accident is fairly easy, especially when a Philadelphia slip and fall attorney represent you, but proving that the owner “should have known” about the condition may be a daunting task.

 Generally, your Philadelphia slip and fall lawyer will have to demonstrate evidence proving that the hazard existed on the property for such an amount of time that a reasonably prudent person (property owner) would have noticed and discovered it sooner under similar circumstances.

 Proving that a property owner or an employee of that owner was given notice of a condition that caused your injury is possible if you or your attorney speak to eyewitnesses and other visitors who were on that property shortly before the accident.

 For example, if an employee of a grocery store was told by one of the customers about a spill an hour before another customer slipped and fell due to that particular spill, it will be easy to prove that the property owner knew of the hazard but failed to remedy or correct it within a reasonable amount of time.

-Get a free phone consultation from our slip and fall lawyers at Dan Doyle Law Group today.
+Get a free phone consultation from our slip and fall lawyer in Philadelphia at Dan Doyle Law Group today.
 Let’s discuss your case, determine fault, and evaluate your damages and losses together.
 Call us at 215-987-3730 right now.